near/docs/docs/tutorials/contracts/nfts/4-core.md

 - **tokens_by_id**: maps a token ID to a `Token` object.
 - **token_metadata_by_id**: maps a token ID to it's metadata.

 Let's now consider the following scenario.
 If Benji owns token A and wants to transfer it to Mike as a birthday gift, what should happen?
-Well first of all, token A should be removed from Benji's set of tokens and added to Mike's set of tokens.
+First of all, token A should be removed from Benji's set of tokens and added to Mike's set of tokens.

 If that's the only logic you implement, you'll run into some problems.
-If you were to do a view call to query for information about that token after it's been transferred to Mike, it would still say that Benji is the owner.
+If you were to do a `view` call to query for information about that token after it's been transferred to Mike, it would still say that Benji is the owner.

 This is because the contract is still mapping the token ID to the old `Token` object that contains the `owner_id` field set to Benji's account ID.
 You still have to change the `tokens_by_id` data structure so that the token ID maps to a new `Token` object which has Mike as the owner.